How Your Mattress Affects Sleep Quality: The Real Reason You’re Not Rested

 How to Choose the Right Mattress for Your Body

 Picking the right mattress isn’t just about firmness.
 It’s about you.
-Your sleep style, your body type, even whether you run hot or cold—it all matters.
+Your sleep style, body type, and temperature preferences all play a role.

 Best Fit by Sleeping Position

-• Combo Sleepers → A hybrid mattress can keep up with your twists and turns.
+- Combo Sleepers → A hybrid mattress adapts to movement and changing positions.

 Firmness Scale Breakdown

-💤 Internal Link: Discover the Best Bedding Types and Purchasing Guide for You
+💤 Discover the Best Bedding Types and Purchasing Guide for You

 What Mattress Materials Make the Biggest Difference?